ahmeterdem1/SSL-Messager/README.md

 ### Important notes on the protocol

-- MSG and AUTH flagged messages can only be sent from the client.
+- MSG, PUT and AUTH flagged messages can only be sent from the client.
 - END can be sent by everyone
 - All other messages are sent by the server.
 - Every query ends with "\r\n" but this does not serve a purpose for now.